Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 2: Save Time

-There are two things you need to know in order to save time searching for something as if it were a needle in a haystack.
+You need to know two things to save time searching for something as if it were a needle in a haystack.

 You need to know the tools that Lightroom Classic has to offer, and you need to know a strategy to use them.
-And the strategy ought to be something that works the way your memory works.
+And the strategy ought to work the way your memory works.

-You're much more likely to organize your photos and find them later if you like the strategy you use.
+You’re much more likely to organize your photos and find them later if you like your strategy.

 Common Errors When Organizing Lightroom Classic